 We will keep data for only as long as it makes sense to do - so this becomes more important after you end your membership or other contact with us, for example.
 Legally we need to keep some records (financial or in relation to care services) in case there is a query.
 In general, we use a 6-year rule.

 We will review supporter data 6 years after your last contact with us, and delete or minimise those we have no reason to keep.
 In any case, marketing contact stops automatically after 2 years if your ‘consent’ lapses (see note above in section 2 on ‘opt-in’).

 In most cases we won’t totally delete a record of you (see note below in the next section)

 8. What if I don’t want you to use my details anymore?

-If you ever change your mind about your marketing choices, you can update your contact preferences at any time by calling us on 0121 522 7007, emailing us on firstname.lastname@example.org or writing to us at FREEPOST Rethink Mental Illness, or by returning to a contact form on this website and changing your preferences yourself.
-Any choices you make on this page will overwrite any previous preferences you told us.
+If you ever change your mind about your marketing choices, you can update your contact preferences at any time by calling us on 0121 522 7007, on firstname.lastname@example.org or at FREEPOST Rethink Mental Illness, or by returning to a contact form on this website and changing your preferences yourself.
+Any choices you make will overwrite any previous preferences you told us.
 This helps us record the most up-to-date information for you.

 If you have a special reason for us to delete all record of you – just let us know, and of course we can do that.

 9. Access rights